arnold-c/PhD-Dissertation/chapter_5/ews_manuscript.typ

 At their respective maximal accuracies, the relative ranking of the EWS metrics computed with a perfect diagnostic test remained consistent to the ranking based upon $|"AUC" - 0.5|$: mean (accuracy = 0.72), variance (0.72), autocovariance (0.70), index of dispersion (0.63), autocorrelation (0.62), skewness (0.60), kurtosis (0.58), and coefficient of variation (0.50) (@tbl-accuracy-ranking-rdt-comparison).

 When EWS metrics were computed on time series generated from imperfect diagnostic tests, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, @fig-worst-accuracy-line-plot).
-For the 4 most correlated metrics (autocovariance, variance, mean, and index of dispersion), the accuracy achieved with imperfect diagnostic tests was comparable for low and high Poisson noise, for all diagnostic test accuracies (@fig-best-accuracy-line-plot).
+For the 4 most correlated metrics (autocovariance, variance, mean, and index of dispersion), the accuracy achieved with imperfect diagnostic tests was comparable for low and high static noise, for all diagnostic test accuracies (@fig-best-accuracy-line-plot).
-The accuracy of outbreak detection using index of dispersion increased with decreasing diagnostic test sensitivity and specificity for low and high levels of Poisson noise (@fig-best-accuracy-line-plot, @fig_csd-accuracy-heatmap-poisson-1x, @fig_csd-accuracy-heatmap-poisson-7x).
+The accuracy of outbreak detection using index of dispersion increased with decreasing diagnostic test sensitivity and specificity for low and high levels of static noise (@fig-best-accuracy-line-plot, @fig_csd-accuracy-heatmap-poisson-1x, @fig_csd-accuracy-heatmap-poisson-7x).
 For low dynamical noise, accuracy increased slightly for diagnostic test sensitivity and specificity greater than 97% and then declined (@fig-best-accuracy-line-plot).
 For high dynamical noise, accuracy declined monotonically with decreasing test sensitivity and specificity (@fig-best-accuracy-line-plot, @fig_csd-accuracy-heatmap-dynamical-7x).
 Results for the 4 least well correlated EWS metrics are presented in the supplement (@fig-worst-accuracy-line-plot).

 #figure(
   image("./manuscript_files/plots/accuracy-line-plot.svg"),
-  caption: [The change in alert accuracy for the most correlated EWS metrics under increasing diagnostic uncertainty, and low and high levels of Poisson or dynamical noise.
+  caption: [The change in alert accuracy for the most correlated EWS metrics under increasing diagnostic uncertainty, and low and high levels of static or dynamical noise.
 Low noise refers to simulations where the average incidence of noise is equal to the average incidence of measles.
 High noise refers to simulations where the average incidence of noise is equal to 7 times the average incidence of measles.
 The tests sensitivity equals the test specificity for all diagnostic tests.]
 )
 <fig-best-accuracy-line-plot>

 Outbreak detection produced false positives under the null simulations for all EWS metrics, except for the coefficient of variation computed on time series resulting from perfect tests, which also failed to alert in emergent simulations.
 Here we illustrate the comparison of timing of alerts for the autocovariance metric for the null and emergent simulations (@fig-autocovariance-survival).
-Outbreak detection using the autocovariance metric resulted in comparable timing of alerts for perfect and imperfect tests under low and high Poisson noise (@fig-autocovariance-survival).
+Outbreak detection using the autocovariance metric resulted in comparable timing of alerts for perfect and imperfect tests under low and high static noise (@fig-autocovariance-survival).
 For low dynamical noise, the imperfect test resulted in a similar number of true positives under the emergent scenario, but tended to trigger those alerts later than with a perfect test.
 Notably, an imperfect test resulted in more false positives under the null scenario and tended to trigger those alerts later.
 With high dynamical noise, an imperfect test failed to produce many alerts under either the null or emergent scenarios (@fig-autocovariance-survival).